GerhardvanZyl/beer-deleviry-temperature/README.md

 - Negative flows.
 I have logged errors where I thing appropriate, but the unit tests for negative flows are lacking, as well as displaying errors to the user.
 I make use of Express' error handling.
 - Request and response logging.
 - UI for the client app is very lackluster.
 - Unit testing for the client app focus purely on logic, and as there isn't much logic on the front-end, there aren't much unit tests.
-- There is a route for retrieving notifications on the server which is never used.
-It does however still show my approach to software development.
-I instead only retrieve the full truck contents.

 ## Requirement elicitation
 **What do you want to accomplish with the application?
 What is the problem that you have that you want to solve?**